-From playboy prince to Gabon's president
+Ali Bongo - Gabon's president arrested in army coup

 He is one of a handful of recent and present Francophone African presidents whose Freemason membership has been out in the open - the others being Congo-Brazzaville's Denis Sassou Nguesso, Chad's Idriss Déby, and former President François Bozizé of the Central African Republic, according to French author Vincent Hugeux.

-However, his supporters point to his role in attempting to diversify Gabon's oil-dependent economy, in the face of declining oil reserves.
+However, his supporters point to his drive to diversify Gabon's oil-dependent economy, in the face of declining oil reserves.

-Gabon's oil sector has accounted for 80% of exports, 45% of GDP, and 60% of fiscal revenue over the past five years, according to World Bank data.

 Analyst Paul Melly of the British think-tank Chatham House told The Guardian that Ali Bongo was "very sharp and he could see that the difficulty with producing raw materials was that it doesn't create many jobs.

-"His goal has been to move Gabon to a higher-tech, skilled economy."
+"His goal has been to move Gabon to a higher-tech, skilled economy," Mr Melly explained.

+Despite this strategy, the oil sector accounted for 38.5% of GDP and 70.5% of exports in 2020, the World Bank reported.
+Critics also say the president has done little to funnel oil wealth to the multitudes that live in poverty.

-Alongside this, there have been new investments in mining and a "serious effort to develop a more environmentally sustainable approach to use of the rainforest", Mr Melly told the BBC.
+Ali Bongo has created new investments in mining and a "serious effort to develop a more environmentally sustainable approach to use of the rainforest", Mr Melly told the BBC.

-All of which, he added, is "certainly significant within the constraints imposed by Gabon's small population and a cost base that is high by African standards".
+The president's strategy has protected Gabon's share of the Congo basin rainforest and helped the country remain one of the world's few net absorbers of carbon dioxide.

+And in 2021, Gabon became the first African country to receive payment for reducing carbon emissions by protecting its rainforest.

-President Bongo has also used his own contacts to press harder for a stronger economy, travelling the world to find new investors and partners in countries like Saudi Arabia and Kuwait, while still keeping close ties with France.
+President Bongo has used his own contacts to press harder for a stronger economy, travelling the world to find new investors and partners in countries like Saudi Arabia and Kuwait, while still keeping close ties with France.

-It was during a visit to Saudi Arabia for an investment conference in October 2018 that he was first admitted to hospital.
-He eventually left for Morocco at the end of November, where he remains.
+It was during a visit to Saudi Arabia for an investment conference in October 2018 that the president suffered a stroke.

-Frustration over the lack of information surrounding his illness is thought to be one of the triggers behind January's attempted coup.
-It certainly suggests that some in Gabon - a country where a third of people live below the poverty line - would like to see change.

-For the moment, however, it seems power still lies with the president and his allies.
+He was sidelined for almost a year and in early 2019, following calls for him to step down, mutinying soldiers attempted a coup.

+It was not successful, however, and the rebels were arrested by the authorities.
+After eventually returning to his post, Mr Bongo embarked on an image revamp, putting himself forward as a man of rigour bent on rooting out "traitors" and "profiteers" in his inner circle.